Herschel Walker asks ‘Why are there still apes?’ in discussion about evolution - NewsBreak

 “At one time, science said man came from apes.
 Did it not?”
 Walker said while speaking to the lead pastor of Sugar Hill Church in Sugar Hill, Ga.

-“Every time I read or hear that, I think to myself, ‘You just didn’t read the same Bible I did,’ ” responded the church’s lead pastor, Chuck Allen.
+“Every time I read or hear that, I think to myself, ‘You just didn’t read the same Bible I did,’ ” responded the church’s lead pastor, Chuck Allen.‘Take the lead’: President Zelenskyy pleads with Congress for help

 “If that is true, why are there still apes?
 Think about it,” Walker said, posing the question to Allen and the crowd.